apmattil/apmattil.github.io/index.md

 ```
 nothing too complicated.. they(=golang developers) just switched variable first and type after that.

-Fixed type if initialized... fine.
+variable type fixed to the type of initialized... fine.
 Return value is at the end of function defination.. makes sence.

 You need brackes if you have more than one return value (btw really nice feature).

+I think it is stated somewhere but I missed first that if function name starts with CAPITAL e.f Foo() it is public when in package.

 # [](#header-1) go routines